scottyinternet/momentum/resources/design-document.md

 ## 4. Project Scope

-_Clarify which parts of the problem you intend to solve.
-It helps reviewers know what questions to ask to make sure you are solving for what you say and stops discussions from getting sidetracked by aspects you do not intend to handle in your design._

 ### 4.1.
 In Scope

-Create multiple habits and display momentum information within a rolling weekly timeframe
+Create multiple habits and display momentum information within a rolling timeframe

-The front end will have a detail page that will display in depth habit information, a main dashboard page showing a priority habit overview
+The front end will have a detail page that will display in depth habit information, and main dashboard page showing a habit overview that links to the detail page.

-_Which parts of the problem defined in Sections 1 and 2 will you solve with this design?
-This should include the base functionality of your product.
-What pieces are required for your product to work?_

-_The functionality described above should be what your design is focused on.
-You do not need to include the design for any out of scope features or expansions._
+The main dashboard page will have a button to create a new goal, this will lead to the create goal page.

+New goals can be created from the main dashboard page.

+The detail page will have place to enter or remove events

 ### 4.2.
 Out of Scope

-Subcategories and supercategories
+Subcategories and super-categories

 Overlaying different goals over historical data